TeamFAPS/PSVita-RE-tools/README.md

 Interpreting the output:

 The top section is a printed NIDS table which gives the exports and imports of a module.
-This information will provide the offsets, virtual address, NID, library name, library NID, and the NID Name (or generated name).
+This information will provide the offsets, virtual address, NID, library name, library NID, and the NID name (or generated name).

 Each function has a virtual address and offset displayed next to it.
 This offset given (if not for a function that has a NID) maybe hooked with Taihen.